ggonnella/fastsubtrees/docs/paper.md

 # The fastsubtrees Python package

-Here we present the  _fastsubtrees_ Python package [@FastsubtreesRepo], which was developed for storing tree information using a compact representation, suitable for fast extraction of any subtree.
+Here we present the  _fastsubtrees_ Python package which was developed for storing tree information using a compact representation, suitable for fast extraction of any subtree.
 This package can be applied to any tree in which the nodes